xasanovelbek/Realm_RxSwift/README.md

 # Realm_RxSwift
-This simple app was written to introduce basic operations of some frameworks
+This simple app was written to introduce basic operations of some frameworks.
+Such as "Realm" and "RxSwift".
+Also this app was written with MVVM pattern with Coordinators.

 # Coordinator